TheoGibbons/unix-simple-website-backup/README.md

-## Future updates:
+## TODO:
-  1. restore.php should call the firstTimeSetup of this script
+  1. restore.php should call the firstTimeSetup of the backup script
   2. After zipping we should check that all the files, we wanted to skip actually exist in the zip file
-  3. Add a webhook or some sort of email callback that gets fired when this script throws an exception
+  3. Add a webhook or some sort of email callback that gets fired when this script throws an exception.
+SNS?
   4. Add a mysql options array to .config for https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html#mysqldump-option-summary
   5. validateConfig() validate the MYSQL config.
   6. restore.php currently does [i-iv] whereas it would be better if it did [a-d]